List of Martha Speaks episodes

 This is the list of episodes for the animated television series Martha Speaks.
 The series aired on PBS Kids from September 1, 2008 to November 18, 2014.
-Each episode focuses on mainly synonyms and vocabulary, featuring an underlying theme illustrated with (usually informal) keywords, but can occasionally focus on introducing children to different science and other learning concepts, such as the Spanish language through passing mentions, history, and astronomy.
+Each episode focuses on mainly synonyms and vocabulary, featuring an underlying theme illustrated with a wide range of keywords, but can occasionally focus on introducing children to different science and other learning concepts, such as the Spanish language through passing mentions, history, and astronomy.